jrbuchanan02/garbage-os/CONTRIBUTING.md

 **High Level Language**: Any programming language that does not individually list out instructions by name for a CPU.
 Examples of high level programming languages include C, C++, FORTRAN, Java, Python, and MATLAB.
+Garbage OS primarily utilizes C++.

 **Assembly Language**: A computer program written by individually listing instructions for a CPU to execute.
 Assembly Language programs are typically limited to one instruction set architecture.
+Garbage OS currently utilizes x86 and RISC-V assembly but plans to include and support other instruction sets (namely ARM).

 ### The Actual Style Guide